 5. Watch horse racing in the Hipódromo de la Zarzuela

-The racecourse La Zarzuela hosts evening horse racing every Thursday in July.
-It seems odd, but if you want an evening far from the ordinary then try this!
-After watching the nail-biting races, enjoy a delicious meal in La Zarzuela‘s restaurant.
+Feeling lucky?
+The racecourse La Zarzuela hosts evening horse racing every Thursday in July—perfect for travelers looking for an out-of-the-ordinary evening.
+After watching the nail-biting races, enjoy a delicious meal at the racecourse’s excellent onsite restaurant.

 6. Hit the beach